 ! venue: http://jerrygarciasbrokendownpalaces.blogspot.com/2012/06/rissmillers-country-club-reseda-theatre.html

 ! metadata: This date has been mysterious, for such a contemporary one in such a large media market.
 It was not mentioned in the McNally-Arnold JG List.
-As far as I know as of 12/9/2012, the only hard evidence for this is the picture at TJS of the Rismiller's marquee, reading "The Jerry Garcia Band Oct 27 28".
+As of 12/9/2012, the only hard evidence for this was the picture (via TJS-RIP) of the Rismiller's marquee, reading "The Jerry Garcia Band Oct 27 28".
 It is surprising that no ticket stubs or participant recollections have emerged.
 The setlist is similar to what we have from clean provenance for the show on the 28th, but it is not identical.
 I have compared the two performances and I conclude that this is, indeed, a distinct set of music.
 I have a theory about what happened: I suspect that this first show was unadvertised (beyond the marquee).
 Maybe Jerry's people agreed to just a percentage of the door, or something, so they could have a Wednesday-night warmup for the new girls.
 This is consistent with a broader pattern in the Garcia Band, of breaking in new players midweek and off-the-beaten path.
 They want to have them broken in before they put 'em before the Keystone regulars.

 !
 R: 4th gen audience cassette (Maxell XLII90, no Dolby) > Nakamichi BX-300 playback (no Dolby) > Pyle Pro cables > WaveTerminal 2496 > Samplitude 10.1 Download Version (record @ 24 bits/48kHz) > CDWave 1.9.8 (tracking) > Adobe Audition 3.0 (cross-fades, etc.) > Traders Little Helper 2.4.1 (FLAC encoding, level 8) (flac2448).